 Once the personal statement, résumé, and reference list are finalized, the student is ready to apply to at least three graduate programs.
-If the student is applying to a program in an Alliance Graduate Program Group (GPGs), they should contact the GPG for information on how to receive an application fee waiver prior to submitting the application form.
-A complete list of Alliance GPGs, their minimal requirements, and their contact information can be found here.
+If the student is applying to a program in a Math Alliance Graduate Program Group (GPGs), they should contact the GPG for information on how to receive an application fee waiver prior to submitting the application form.
+A complete list of Math Alliance GPGs, their minimal requirements, and their contact information can be found here.

-- contact faculty at the Alliance GPG programs and let them know that the Alliance Scholar has applied to their program.
+- contact faculty at the Alliance GPG programs and let them know that the Math Alliance Scholar has applied to their program.

-- Track the application at each of the Alliance GPG programs to make sure that the student’s application is given careful consideration.
+- Track the application at each of the Math Alliance GPG programs to make sure that the student’s application is given careful consideration.

 Resources Available to Students as you prepare your Graduate School Application Materials

-There are many resources available to students on the Alliance website to assist in the preparation of the graduate materials.
-These resources can be found on the Alliance webpage under the “Resources” tab which includes:
+There are many resources available to students on the Math Alliance website to assist in the preparation of the graduate materials.
+These resources can be found on the Math Alliance webpage under the “Resources” tab which includes: